nasa/delta/delta/config/README.md

    networks from different stages of training.
    * `frequency`: Frequency in batches to save a checkpoint.
 Networks can require a fair amount of disk space, so don't save too often.
-   * `save_latest`: If true, only keep the network file from the most recent checkpoint.
+   * `only_save_latest`: If true, only keep the network file from the most recent checkpoint.

 TensorBoard
 -----------